couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

  * **Check Document Fields**

    Fields and attributes from source documentation in `map()` or `reduce()` functions should be checked before their value is checked or compared.
-Because the view definitions in a design document are processed at the same time.
-A runtime error in one of the views within a design document will cause the other views in the same design document not to be executed.
-A common cause of runtime errors in views is missing, or invalid field and attribute checking.
+This can cause issues because the view definitions in a design document are processed at the same time.
+A common cause of runtime errors in views is missing or invalid field and attribute checking.

    The most common issue is a field within a null object being accessed.
 This generates a runtime error that will cause execution of all views within the